What A Day.

 Sure, they looked like a bunch of middle-aged yoga instructors having a sleep-over, but they were tight, Faith No More definitely still have it.
 I even managed to get a signed poster from the gig, of which there were only 160 available.
 It now takes pride of place above my TV.

 It was a great night, Faith No More were as brilliant as one would expect, but Refused were just incredible and stole the show.
 I would even go as far as to say that their set was possibly the best live show I’ve ever seen.

 Friday, August 7, Saturday, August 8, & Sunday, August 9, 2015

 The family of my best friend, Owen Howard, always make me feel like part of the gang, so when his parents and two of his sisters, Ursula and Tabitha, came to New York we had to catch up.
 Friday night was a shabu shabu dinner with the family followed by bar-hopping with Tab and Urs.

-Anyway, Tabby flew back to London yesterday, Ursula is returning to Melbourne tomorrow, so tonight Anna and myself are catching a baseball game with Urs and her parents, so I better get going soon…
+Anyway, Tabby flew back to London yesterday, Ursula is returning to Melbourne tomorrow so tonight Anna and myself are catching a baseball game with Urs and her parents, therefore I better get going soon…